georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-identifier | string | A unique identifier for the chapter version | integer | The version of the release of the particular chapter status | string | The release status, "released" or "draft"
+identifier | string | A unique identifier for the release version | integer | The version of the release corresponding to that identifier status | string | The release status, "released" or "draft"

 #### Response